Gas Fee Limbo: How Low Can You Go Before the Network Ignores You

 HACK LOVE BETRAY

-If you're done waiting: use Cancel, then resend cleanly.
-A Cancel transaction sends a zero-value transaction to yourself with the same nonce as the stuck one, at a higher gas price.
-When it confirms, it consumes that nonce and removes the stuck transaction from the queue.
-Wait for the cancel to confirm before sending anything new from that wallet.
+Cancel.
+A cancel transaction sends a zero-value transaction to yourself with the same nonce as the stuck one, at a higher gas price.
+When it confirms, the nonce gets consumed and the stuck transaction falls out of the queue.
+Wait for the cancel to confirm — fully confirm — before sending anything new.

 # Manually building a cancellation transaction